uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/README.md

 1. Create a Power BI dashboard for the Call Center Manager that reflects all relevant KPIs and metrics in the dataset.
 2. Define proper KPIs for customer retention and create a Power BI dashboard for the Retention Manager that reflects all relevant KPIs and metrics in the dataset.
-3. Write a concise email to the engagement partner explaining my findings and providing suggestions for necessary changes based on the dashboards I have created.
+3. Write a concise email to the engagement partner explaining your findings and providing suggestions for necessary changes based on the dashboards you have created.

 # Task reports